 On average, about 70% of electricity used on campus daily is generated by renewables.
 But annually, we produce more electricity than we need.
 Here’s how it works.

 Two wind turbines tower above the Pomme de Terre River and may be the first thing you see as you arrive on campus.
 Some days, the turbines produce more electricity than we need.
 When this occurs, the excess is sold to the local power provider, reducing the amount of fossil fuels they use to service homes, schools, and businesses.

-- University of Minnesota, West Central Research and Outreach Center erected the first commercial-scale research wind turbine at a United States public university.
+- The University of Minnesota West Central Research and Outreach Center, our neighbor across the street, erected the first commercial-scale research wind turbine at a United States public university in 2005.

 - The turbines generate more than 10 million kWh of electricity per year.

 - The turbine towers are about 230 feet high; each has three 135-foot blades.